 This varietal was created by botanists in the 1930s who’s aim it was to create different mutations of Typica and Bourbon.
 It’s grown on plants with copper looking leaves and the beans are broad.
 It originates in Kenya and comes with a low yield.
 The cup qualities from this mutated variety are ones which are in high demand; including lemon acidity, sweetness, balance and complexity.

 Another varietal which was created as a mutation between Typica and Bourbon.
 It’s different to the SL28 in that the leaves are more bronze, rather than copper-like.
 SL34 is resistant to heavy rainfall and high altitudes meaning it creates a quality which is sought after.
 Typical characteristics are complex citrus acidity with a heavy mouthfeel.

-Don’t be fooled, it isn’t named after the city in England but is named after one of the planters in India who was working on a selection programme in the 1920s.
+Don’t be fooled, it isn’t named after the county in England but is named after one of the planters in India who was working on a selection programme in the 1920s.
 The main purpose of the development of this varietal was to become resistant to a particular disease known as ‘coffee leaf rust’ which attacks the leaves of the tree making it impossible to photosynthesise.